api3dao/old-api3-docs/docs/common/introduction/contributing.md

 - If you do not have any blockchain development experience, read [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) cover to cover.
 It is a light read that touches on all subjects that you will need to know about superficially.

-- To get a general grasp of the project, read the [API3 whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf) and our [blog posts](blog-posts.md) on Medium.
+- To get a general grasp of the project, read the [API3 whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf) and our <CommonLink :path="'blog-posts.md'">blog posts</CommonLink> on Medium.

 - Read the entirety of the [API3 docs](https://github.com/api3dao/api3-docs).
 Take notes and cross-reference, but do not expect to understand everything.